oothoo/bug-free-succotash/README.md

 > Delta Executor is provided for educational purposes only.
 Do not use it to disrupt games or harm other players.
 This project is not affiliated with Roblox Corporation.

 # Delta Executor
 Delta Executor is a Roblox executor (a script executor for Roblox games), built in Rust.
 It allows you to run custom scripts in Roblox using a graphical interface.
 Designed for Windows, it operates without being detected by anti-cheat systems.
-This project is maintained by [oothoo](https://github.com/oothoo).
+This project is mainly maintained by [oothoo](https://github.com/oothoo).

 ## Download
-1. Go to the [Releases](https://github.com/oothoo/bug-free-succotash/releases) section of this repository.
+1. Go to the [Releases](https://github.com/oothoo/delta-exec-rs/releases) section of this repository.
 2. Download the latest version.
 3. Unzip the downloaded file.
 4. Run `DeltaExecutor.exe` (no installation required).